Natural Environment

 Sand Creek: https://mywaterway.epa.gov/community/110200030302/overview;

 19 AirNow, U.S. Census Bureau.
 AirNow is a partnership of the EPA, National Oceanic and Atmospheric Administration (NOAA), National Park Service, NASA, Centers for Disease Control, and tribal, state, and local air quality agencies.
-County trend data at https://www3.epa.gov/aircompare/#trends, accessed June 20, 2022.
-For multi-county MSAs, the number of days is the average of constituent weighted by population of each county where measures were recorded using U.S. Census Bureau population estimates (2020 Vintage) from Table CBSA-EST2020, via https://www.census.gov/programs-surveys/popest/technical-documentation/research/evaluation-estimates/2020-evaluation-estimates/2010s-totals-metro-and-micro-statistical-areas.html, accessed March 13, 2022.
+County trend data at https://www3.epa.gov/aircompare/#trends, accessed August 28, 2024.
+For multi-county MSAs, the number of days is the average of constituent weighted by population of each county where measures were recorded using U.S. Census Bureau population estimates (2023 Vintage) from Table CBSA-EST2020, via https://www.census.gov/data/tables/time-series/demo/popest/2020s-counties-total.html and https://www.census.gov/programs-surveys/popest/technical-documentation/research/evaluation-estimates/2020-evaluation-estimates/2010s-totals-metro-and-micro-statistical-areas.html, accessed July 27, 2024.

 20 Ibid.

 22 AirNow, U.S. Census Bureau.
 AirNow is a partnership of the EPA, National Oceanic and Atmospheric Administration (NOAA), National Park Service, NASA, Centers for Disease Control, and tribal, state, and local air quality agencies.
-County trend data at https://www3.epa.gov/aircompare/#trends, accessed June 20, 2022.
-For multi-county MSAs, the number of days is the average of constituent weighted by population of each county where measures were recorded using U.S. Census Bureau population estimates (2020 Vintage) from Table CBSA-EST2020, via https://www.census.gov/programs-surveys/popest/technical-documentation/research/evaluation-estimates/2020-evaluation-estimates/2010s-totals-metro-and-micro-statistical-areas.html, accessed March 13, 2022.
+County trend data at https://www3.epa.gov/aircompare/#trends, accessed August 28, 2024.
+For multi-county MSAs, the number of days is the average of constituent weighted by population of each county where measures were recorded using U.S. Census Bureau population estimates (2023 Vintage) from Table CBSA-EST2020, via https://www.census.gov/data/tables/time-series/demo/popest/2020s-counties-total.html and https://www.census.gov/programs-surveys/popest/technical-documentation/research/evaluation-estimates/2020-evaluation-estimates/2010s-totals-metro-and-micro-statistical-areas.html, accessed July 27, 2024.

 31 Non-profit recycling organization Eco-Cycle aggregates many publicly reported local monitoring results into its annual State of Recycling & Composting in Colorado report, links via https://ecocycle.org/take-action/zerowastecolorado, accessed June 20, 2022.